ethereum/populus/docs/config.rst

 Default Account
 """""""""""""""

-Sets the default account that will be used for the ``from`` address.
+If present the ``web3.eth.defaultAccount`` will be populated with this address.

 * key: ``eth.default_account``
 * value: Ethereum Address